briggsb9/agw-pbrouting-appserv-auth/README.md

 - **Reduced Risks**: Avoids issues with overlapping paths, host header overrides, and wildcard routing conflicts.
 - **More Reliable Auth Flows**: Supports a more stable integration with Easy Auth or other identity providers.

-However, Path-based routing is often used when the apps or services are related and need to share a common base URL.
+Path-based routing, however, is often used when the apps or services are related and need to share a common base URL.
 Examples include sites with shared authentication or API endpoints that are part of the same application.
 In these cases, path-based routing is preferred, but it requires careful configuration to ensure authentication flows work as expected.

 ---